Showing posts with label Kent. Show all posts

 In 1901, John C Wade (29) Plumber and wife Elizabeth S, who also had 3 children then, were living at 24, Kingsdown Road, Islington, London.
 In 1911, they'd gone no further than 28 Kingsdown Road.
 Still in Islington in 1921 and 1939, Elizabeth S Wade died, aged 82, in Hendon in 1955.

-Stephen Botterill (bap.
-3 Apr 1844 in West Haddon), younger son of Stephen Botterill and Mary Thompson, married Elizabeth Tubb (bap.
+Stephen Bottrill (b.
+16 Jan 1841, bap.
+3 Apr 1844 in West Haddon), son of Stephen Bottrill and Mary Thompson, married Elizabeth Tubb (bap.
 29 Dec 1850 at St Mary's Church, Portsea), daughter of Edward Tubb and Hannah Bussey, at Christ Church, Watney Street, St George in the East, on 20 Jan 1876.
-At the time of his marriage, Stephen was listed as a Police Constable in Chatham.
 One of the witnesses was Stephen's cousin and brother-in-law, Benjamin Tompson.
-Elizabeth's address was listed on the marriage certificate as 299 Cable Street, which was where Benjamin and Mary Tompson lived.
+Elizabeth's address was listed as 299 Cable Street, which was where Benjamin and Mary Tompson then lived.
+On the marriage certificate, Stephen was listed as a Police Constable in Chatham and, on the 1871 Census, Stephen had been listed among a list of Metropolitan Police constables at the Police Station Dockyard Extension, Gillingham, Kent.

 Stephen and Elizabeth had seven children: